Powerful things, words.

 They can drive us, excite us, inspire, remind and guide us.

 Last year my word was JOY.
-It was incredible how just focussing on that word changed both my outlook and my attention.
+It was incredible how just focusing on that word changed both my outlook and my attention.
 I launched The Joy Chaser, cementing an idea that had been brewing for a while and felt inspired to maintain my intention of Joy in the everyday.

 Unlike resolutions which, let’s be honest, we invariably break and then feel bad about, a single word can act as a note of positivity throughout the year.
 This year I wanted my word to both ground and stretch me and eventually I settled on not one, but two words.

-For my work I’ve chosen reach.
+For my work I’ve chosen reach

 In 2016 I want to reach beyond what I know I’m capable of, beyond even what I think I might be capable of and create something amazing.